techbysj/SJPortfolio/template/_works/stay-fit.md

   title: Role in the Project
   text: "<p>As the developer of an LMS (Learning Management System), I undertook the task of crafting a comprehensive digital platform tailored for efficient educational delivery.
 My role involved architecting the system from the ground up, ensuring seamless integration of various learning tools and resources.</p>
 <p>I focused on creating a user-friendly interface, enabling educators to effortlessly manage course materials, assignments, and assessments.
 Additionally, I implemented robust features for student engagement, such as discussion forums, interactive quizzes, and progress tracking mechanisms.</p>
 <p>By prioritizing scalability and flexibility, I ensured that the LMS could adapt to the evolving needs of educational institutions of all sizes.
-Whether it's a small-scale classroom or a large-scale enterprise, my development efforts aimed to provide a dynamic and adaptable platform for effective online learning.</p>"
+Whether it's a small-scale classroom or a large-scale enterprise, my development efforts aimed to provide a dynamic and adaptable platform for effective online learning.</p><p><strong> Project URL Link: </strong>www.vipingomuslim.sc.ke</p>"

 gallery:
   # - assets/img/blog/blog3.jpg